-“When a company wants to do an IPO it is like creating a second business.
+“When a company wants to raise growth capital and or have an IPO, it is like creating a second business.
 Tycon Partners becomes the Project Manager for this process”

 – Glenn Bierman

 Glenn Bierman, CEO and Co-Founder, Tycon Partners, is an expert in Capital Markets.
-Mr. Bierman has served as CEO and Director of public and private companies, as well, is a seasoned Investment Banker involved in more than $1 billion in transactions, including IPO’s, M&A’s, ADR’s, equity and debt funding, restructuring’s, re-capitalization’s, strategic partnering and joint ventures.
-His industry experience includes technology, life sciences, healthcare, renewable energy, industrial services, clean tech and entertainment.
+Mr. Bierman has served as CEO and Director of public and private companies, as well, is a seasoned Investment Banker involved in more than $20 billion in transactions, including IPO’s, M&A’s, ADR’s, equity and debt funding, restructuring’s, recapitalization’s, strategic partnering and joint ventures.
+His industry experience includes technology, life sciences, healthcare, renewable energy, industrial services, cleantech and entertainment.

 Former Founder/Owner/EVP of Global Markets Capital, LLC, a FINRA/SIPC registered International Investment Bank.
 In 2004, Glenn Bierman won the Frost & Sullivan Advisor of the Year Award for best Pharmaceuticals Buy-Side Middle Market transaction for such a transaction.